Xiaocai-Zhang/WA-ATCN/README.md

 # WA-ATCN for Traffic Time-Seris Forecasting
 ## Setup
-Code was developed and tested on Ubuntu 18.04 with Python 3.6 nnd TensorFlow 2.5.0
+Code was developed and tested on Ubuntu 18.04 with Python 3.6 nnd TensorFlow 2.5.0.
+You can setup a virtual environment to run the code like this:
 ```
 python3 -m venv env
 source env/bin/activate